simonhw/gardening-services/README.md

 #### Checkout
 The site logo, secure checkout text, and progress indicator change position at the top of the screen for different displays to neatly use the extra space provided.
-The review order card does not diplay the service images on mobile screen, but on tablets and desktop screens, there is sufficient space to show them.

 <details open><summary>Comparison of checkout header on small and large screens</summary>